mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-10.PNG)

-At this point in time, you will not need to use the Accruals module and the Corporate Cards module.
-For Corporate Card requests, please refer to the [“Virtual Card”](https://handbook.mattermost.com/operations/finance/spending-company-money/procurement/request-a-divvy-virtual-credit-card) section of the Handbook.
+For now, you won't need to access the **Accruals** or **Corporate Cards** modules.

+For Corporate Card requests, please refer to the [Virtual Credit Card](https://handbook.mattermost.com/operations/finance/spending-company-money/procurement/request-a-divvy-virtual-credit-card) section of the Handbook.